Financial Analysis : Everything That Business Analysts Must Know

 Additionally, financial analysis helps business analysts communicate effectively with stakeholders such as investors or management teams.
 By presenting clear and concise reports based on their findings from financial analysis techniques like ratio analysis or trend analysis, they can provide accurate information for decision-making processes.

-Financial analysis is an essential tool for business analysts as it allows them to gain deep insights into an organization's finances.
+Financial analysis is an essential tool for business analysts, allowing them to gain deep insights into an organization's finances.
 It empowers them to make informed decisions about investments, strategic planning, risk management, and stakeholder communication.
-By leveraging this technique effectively within their role as a bridge between finance departments and other functional areas within businesses – they contribute significantly towards achieving organizational goals.
+By effectively leveraging this technique in their role as a bridge between finance departments and other functional areas within businesses, business analysts contribute significantly to achieving organizational goals.

 When to use financial analysis?